stonehippo/micronucleus-commandline-arm-builds/README.md

 ### Updated Makefile for static binaries

-To build `micronucleus` for better portability when using it as tooling with megaTinyCore, I've updated the Makefile to produce static binaries on all platforms.
+To build `micronucleus` for better portability when using it as tooling with ATTinyCore, I've updated the Makefile to produce static binaries on all platforms.
 I've got these updates in [my mirconucleus fork](https://github.com/stonehippo/micronucleus).
 The only diff is in the Makefile, which I may PR upstream at some point.
 I'll try to keep my repo largely in line with the upstream.

 If you want to build for any platform below and not make the Makefile edits yourself, I recommend using my fork for now.